swiftlang/swift-testing/Documentation/StyleGuide.md

 #### Filenames

+The filenames used for articles and API collections should match the titles of those documents.
 For consistency with other Swift documentation, articles and API collections in DocC bundles should use [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
 The DocC compiler will preserve your kebab-case filenames in the resulting documentation archive.